LevinMedia/figma-embed-block/README.md

 - Pages
 - Prototypes
 - Just paste the link URL into the block
+- Embeds update in real time as you edit your work

 ### 👉  `Getting Started`
 - Clone this repo into your WordPress plugin Repository